-- Is your parental /guardian total annual income under £34,000 and /or do your circumstances mean you would be unable to attend university due to your financial situation?
+- Do your circumstances mean you would be unable to attend university due to your financial situation?

-- Are you currently at school, or have left school within the last 2 years (but not currently attending university)?
+- Are you currently at school or college, or have left school/college within the last two years (but not currently attending university)?

 - The University of Aberdeen